Wilmington Grammar School for Girls Parsons Lane, Wilmington, Kent, DA2 7BB

 Dedicated to the idea that writing about books and reading should be just as diverse as books and readers are.

-Tips for Parents to Encourage Reading
+Tips for Parents & Carers to Encourage Reading

-Be seen reading by your daughter – newspapers, magazines and books.
+Be seen reading by your child – newspapers, magazines and books.
 Discuss topics of interest or get them to read a particular article/paragraph.
 Students are more likely to continue to be readers in homes where books and reading are valued.

 Visit your local library together and choose books that appeal to you both.
 Swap them afterwards, talk about which one you prefer and why.
 This could be something you do once a month.